tsib0/aw-reporting/README.md

 -onFileReport VIDEO_CAMPAIGN_REPORT -csvReportFile <CSV FILE LOCATION>
 ```

-**IMPORTANT NOTE:** The API *doesn not support* video campaign reports.
+**IMPORTANT NOTE:** The API *does not support* video campaign reports.
 This is a work around to import video campaign reports into the database, facilitating the usage of the data in your applications.

 ## PDF Generation